hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_certificate.html.markdown

 * `key_usage` - (Required) A list of uses associated with this Key.
 Possible values include `cRLSign`, `dataEncipherment`, `decipherOnly`, `digitalSignature`, `encipherOnly`, `keyAgreement`, `keyCertSign`, `keyEncipherment` and `nonRepudiation` and are case-sensitive.
 Changing this forces a new resource to be created.
 * `subject` - (Required) The Certificate's Subject.
 Changing this forces a new resource to be created.
+* `subject_alternative_names` - (Optional) A `subject_alternative_names` block as defined below.
 * `validity_in_months` - (Required) The Certificates Validity Period in Months.
+Changing this forces a new resource to be created.

+`subject_alternative_names` supports the following:

+* `dns_names` - (Optional) A list of alternative DNS names (FQDNs) identified by the Certificate.
+Changing this forces a new resource to be created.
+* `email` - (Optional) A list of email addresses identified by this Certificate.
+Changing this forces a new resource to be created.
+* `upns` - (Optional) A list of User Principal Names identified by the Certificate.
 Changing this forces a new resource to be created.

 ## Attributes Reference